Last updated on

 Objectives for Belgium

 The Belgian fishing fleet has been significantly reduced in recent years in order to adapt its capacity (engine power and tonnage) to fishing opportunities and improve the profitability of the sector.
-Belgium has therefore made its contribution to reducing the overcapacity of the European fleet.
-The Belgian fleet consists of fewer than 80 vessels, most of which use trawling nets adapted to flatfish fishing (sole, plaice, etc.).
-In terms of market value, sole accounts for 50% of the total value of landings by the Belgian fleet.
-Belgium also fishes for cod and approximately 15% for crustaceans and shellfish, mainly shrimps and scallops.
+This declining trend is in line with the European aim to reduce the capacity of the EU fleet with a view to managing fish stocks in a sustainable manner.
+At the end of 2022, the Belgian maritime fishing fleet consisted of 64 commercial vessels, most of which use trawling nets adapted to flatfish fishing (sole, plaice, etc.).
+In terms of market value, sole accounts for just under 50% of the total value of landings by the Belgian fleet.
+Belgium also fishes for plaice, squid, crustaceans and shellfish, as well as shrimps and scallops.
+Fishing for cod has been significantly reduced.

 The 2014 reform of the CFP introduced the setting of maximum sustainable yield (MSY) catch rates, which were achieved for all fish species between 2015 and 2020.
 Too much fishing is not sustainable; too little fishing is not profitable.
 The MSY is the best objective for fishing that is both sustainable and profitable.